thegenerativegeneration/image_color_correction/README.md

 ## Original README file

-Here is the original readme file, there is a lot of useful information in here but also a lot of things that are no longer true.
+Here is the original readme file from <https://github.com/dazzafact/image_color_correction>, there is a lot of useful information in here but also a lot of things that are no longer true.

 ## White-Balance with Color Cards
 A python function to correct image White-Balance using Color Cards, detecting with [CV2 Aruco](https://docs.opencv.org/4.x/d5/dae/tutorial_aruco_detection.html).